 YouTube is one of the most popular video streaming platforms on the internet, regularly being used by people of all ages and backgrounds.
 How do we keep such a prominent brand relevant within a growing technological world and how do we further enhance its goal of bringing together the community?
 Introducing YouTube Mixed Reality: allowing users to connect with others in a holographic space, elevating social media and interaction to an entirely new level.

-For my User Experience Design class, my partner and I were tasked to reboot and elevate a brand of our choice.
+For my User Experience Design class at Western Washington University, my partner and I were tasked to reboot and elevate a brand of our choice.
 We chose YouTube and envisioned what it could look like in 5-10 years.
 This was a 4-week long project.

 User / Market Research